-3.4.1 Self-Directed Research Support: Toolbox Sessions (YEAR 1)
+3.4.1 Self-Directed Research: Prototyping (YEAR 1 and YEAR 2)

-The Toolbox Sessions about conducting practice-based research through iterative stages of analyzing and understanding technical processes and their histories, making prototypes, testing these prototypes for the purpose of communicating your ideas, and developing your critical reflection upon these processes.
-Toolbox Sessions asks you to combine the gathering of new practical technical knowledge with your own research either linked to the Thematic seminars or your own individual work.
+Prototyping is about conducting practice-based research through iterative stages of analyzing and understanding technical processes and their histories, making prototypes, testing these prototypes for the purpose of communicating your ideas, and developing your critical reflection upon these processes.
+Prototyping asks you to combine the gathering of new practical technical knowledge with your own research either linked to the Special Issues or your own individual work.
 It encourages you to make tests and prototype designs and prepare workshops that "work" not only technically, but also on a communicative and conceptual level.